-"Convertible 1 Series is stylish and well made, while it handles as well as the rest of the range."
+"The convertible BMW 1 Series is stylish and well made, while it handles as well as the rest of the range."

 The 1 Series is priced higher than many of its rivals, including the Volkswagen Eos and Renault Megane C-C, but it offers class-leading road manners and a range of excellent fuel-efficient engines.
 Standard equipment is quite poor considering the asking price, but all models get air conditioning and a USB port as standard.
-Top-spec M Sport models are loaded with kit, including a leather sports steering wheel, sports seats, larger 17-inch alloy wheels and sports suspension.
+Top-spec M Sport models are loaded with accessories, including a leather sports steering wheel, sports seats, large 17-inch alloy wheels and sports suspension.